matthojo/qa-report/README.md

 ## Templates

-The 'default' template is based on [https://github.com/clocklimited/wiki/blob/master/guides/QA-Template.md](https://github.com/clocklimited/wiki/blob/master/guides/QA-Template.md).

-You can create custom templates based on the default located at [`src/presets/default.json`](https://github.com/clocklimited/qa-report/blob/master/src/presets/default.json).
+You can create custom templates based on the default located at [`src/presets/default.json`](https://github.com/matthojo/qa-report/blob/master/src/presets/default.json).

 Additional more permanent templates can be added into `src/presets/` to be referenced by their name, for example `qa-report -p frontend`.
 The file would be called `frontend.json`.

 External preset templates can be used by using a path in `-p` parameter, for example; `qa-report -p ~/Desktop/preset.json`.

 ## Output

 By default the output is piped out into the console for manual copying into GitHub.